hajnyma-afk/Atelier-Hajn-/README.md

 - Ensure Node.js is installed correctly

 **Images not uploading:**
+- Verify FTP configuration in `.env.local` (FTP_HOST, FTP_USER, FTP_PASSWORD, FTP_BASE_PATH, FTP_BASE_URL)
-- Check that `server/uploads/` directory exists and is writable
+- Check FTP server logs and ensure the uploads directory exists and is writable
 - Verify file size limits (50MB for uploads, 20MB for videos)
+- Check server logs for FTP connection errors

 **Database errors:**
 - Ensure only one instance of the server is running
-- Check file permissions on `server/data.db`
+- Check Firestore permissions and project ID configuration

 **CORS errors:**
 - Ensure backend server is running on port 3001